FortiLatam/fortilatam.github.io/AWSWTDemo/content/DemoHandsOn/31_StartTheResources.md

 weight: 2
 ---

-Every night (GMT-3 timezone) the EC2 instances are shutdown to save money and the FortiGate ASGs are set to zero, so if you enter in the AWS account is probably that there is somebody else using it, *because I doubt somebody used the environment and forgot to shutdown, right?* :D
+Every night (GMT-3 timezone) the EC2 instances are shutdown to save money and the FortiGate ASGs are set to zero, so if you enter in the AWS account and see the EC2 running, it is probably that there is somebody else using it, *because I doubt somebody used the environment and forgot to shutdown, right?* :D

 So, the first thing you will need to do, after logged into AWS account, is: